Teradata/stacki-wiki/Frontend-Installation.md

 make sure the DVD is the first entry in the boot order.

-You can hit enter or just wait a few seconds and the Stacki Frontend installation will begin and you will soon see the [Installation Wizard](#installation-wizard).
+You can hit enter or just wait a few seconds and the Stacki frontend installation will begin, and you will soon see the [Installation Wizard](#installation-wizard).

 ### Existing

-A Stacki Frontend can be installed on top of an existing Red Hat based server.
+A Stacki frontend can be installed on top of an existing Red Hat based server.
 The server must be running the x86_64 version of CentOS 6.x or RHEL 6.x.

 To perform this installation, log into the Gnome (or generic X11)